kdeldycke/awesome-engineering-team-management/readme.md

 - [How to Celebrate the Small Wins](https://medium.dave-bailey.com/how-to-celebrate-the-small-wins-4a03004a1816) - My takeaway: “Celebrating Slow Progress; Hunt for Key Milestones”.
 - [Team Leader Venn Diagram](https://larahogan.me/blog/team-leader-venn-diagram/) - “A tool for gaining a shared understanding of responsibilities”.
 - [When your coworker does great work, tell their manager](https://jvns.ca/blog/2020/07/14/when-your-coworker-does-great-work-tell-their-manager/) - Highlighting unseen work in public allows managers to recognize efforts their reports are doing.
 Still, there is some cases in which it might put your collegue in a tight spot.
-So always ask if it’s ok first.
+So always ask if it's ok first.
 - [Eye Candy QA](https://techreflect.net/2020/01/05/eye-candy-qa-2005-2011/) - Retelling of author's job at Apple: “John Louch was my boss. (…) John always shared everything with us, even the *don't share this with your team* stuff.
 We were people he trusted, so it was as it should be.
 It made you feel like you were part of something greater.”
 Or why sharing some open secret promote strong trust in your entourage.
 - [A conversation with Elon Musk about Starship](https://youtu.be/cIQ36Kt7UVg?t=203) - In a team with very talented contributors, everyone's is a chief engineer: you are expected to challenge the status-quo and questions other department's constraints.
 This allow smart engineers to avoid the trap of optimizing for something that should not exist in the first place.
 - [Symptoms of Groupthink](https://courses.washington.edu/psii101/Powerpoints/Symptoms%20of%20Groupthink.htm) - Overconfidence, tunnel vision and conformity pressure can led a group astray.